JanneMattila/www/docs/_posts/2024/09/2024-09-09-acr-artifact-cache.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/09/acr-artifact-cache/kv-access.png" %}

-Finally, I'll create a new caching rule and use the credential set:
+Finally, I'll create a new caching rule and use newly created credential set:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/09/acr-artifact-cache/acr-rule.png" %}

+The above means that following thing happens:<br/>
+If image is requested from ACR from path `docker/*` e.g.,  `docker/jannemattila/webapp-network-tester`, then it will convert that request to `docker.io/jannemattila/webapp-network-tester` and fetch the image from Docker Hub.

-Now, I can test the setup by deploying a new workload using the image from Docker Hub via ACR:
+Now, I can test the setup by deploying a new workload to my AKS cluster:

 ```yaml
 apiVersion: apps/v1